-2. The Basics: What is Manufacturing and Supply Agreement?
+What is a Supply Agreement?

 To sell the product, you might partner with a manufacturer who could produce that product and supply it to your business so that you could distribute the items for sale.

 When determining the terms of the contract, any current or future distribution contracts should be considered.
-For instance, if your company already has distribution agreements in place that stipulate orders will be filled in a set amount of time, the agreement must allow this provision.
+For instance, if your company already has distribution agreements that stipulate orders will be filled in a set amount of time, the agreement must allow this provision.

 Your business is unique, so the terms and clauses for your agreement should directly reflect your business model and the constraints of your manufacturer and supplier.